Benedictteo05/OSA_notes/UX Design/UPlay.md

 - Key features: Google docs (free, easy to interact with, satisfying - smooth), IG and Tiktok - Easy to use - one handed, easy to reach functionality on phone.

 **Do you use apps to book recreational activities**
-- No - Don't want to waste to must effort
+- No - Don't want to waste to much effort

 **Contextual inquiry**
 Colors and buttons are out of place